-BY-LAW 3.02 - DUTIES OF OFFICIALS AND BOARD OF DIRECTORS
+BY-LAW 3.03 - DUTIES OF OFFICIALS AND BOARD OF DIRECTORS

 - a) Board of Directors: The Board of Directors, which consists of the executive and the team representatives, shall have full control of management of all the affairs of the league and shall be empowered to pass all necessary resolutions for the league's operation. - b) President: It shall be the duty of the President to preside at all meetings of the league.
 The President will perform such further and other duties as pertain to the office of President and generally carry on the business of the league, as well as set agenda for league and executive meetings and league sponsorship. - c) Past-President: It shall be the duty of the Past President to advise the new President and Board of Directors on league matters.
-The Past Pastident will be add the apprinting completing for each pastident will be added and the president will d) Vice-Presidents: The Vice-Presidents will assume duties in various areas of the league structure, which may include (all-star game, Showcase, POW, POM, record book, bingo, meeting minutes, statistics) and other duties as assigned by the President.